FranBarInstance/neutralts/doc/syntax.md

 {:snippet; snipname :}
 ```

-Any number of spaces can be used to separate each part of a bif except the name, the following is an error:
+Any number of spaces can be used to separate each part of a BIF except the name, the following is an error:

 ```diff
 -{: filled ; varname >>